turingschool/curriculum/tutorials/models/validations.markdown

         product:
           attributes:
             title:
-              blank: "The title can't be blank, duh!"
+              blank: "Please enter a title."
 ```

-Note that when using this approach, you'll want to iterate through `@product.errors` and pull out the messages from the array rather than using the `.full_messages` helper.

 ### Client-Side Validation

 Web applications generally do a terrible job of coaching their users.
-You fill out a big form, click submit, then it'll have some snarky message at the top of the form like "Form Had Errors".
+You fill out a big form, click submit, then it'll have an uninformative message at the top of the form like "Form Had Errors".

-To really treat users with respect, we should run validations and give feedback as soon as possible.
+To treat users with respect, we should run validations and give feedback as soon as possible.
 That means handling it on the client-side in JavaScript.

 Should we re-implement all our model validations in JavaScript?
 No!

 The Client-Side Validations gem (https://github.com/bcardarella/client_side_validations) will take care of everything for you.
 It will read your model validations, wrap them up into a JSON package, and send it to the client along with the form.
-Combined with a simple JavaScript engine to process that JSON, you get a great user experience with very little work.
+Combined with a small JavaScript engine to process that JSON, you get a great user experience with very little work.

 Check out the project page and readme for details on setup and usage.